Norfolk Churches

 north-west Norfolk.
 Bessingham church tower, for

-example, is partly composed of carrstone.
-The Normans
+example, is partly composed of carrstone - or

 afield as Caen in Normandy.
 This was used on some of the